sdurancflt/MicroTimestampConverter/README.md

             "transforms.timesmod.unix.precision": "microseconds"}'
 ```

-In this case we end up with a following schema:
+In this case we end up with the following schema:

 ```json
 {